cwang225/CG3GPMAC/README.md

 - Scrollwheel or left/right arrows to change selection (for selecting a unit or selecting an ability in the menu)
 - Click on a unit to select it
 - Click on an action to select it
-- Hover over tile to move to and click to move
+- Hover over tile and click to select tile for movement or ability
 - E to select if using scrollwheel/keyboard
 - Right click or Q to cancel